jon-jacky/Piety/editors/frame.md

 **frame.py** provides the display for the *edsel* and *eden* display editors.

+**frame.py** provides *update*, the only function that applications call to update the arrangement and contents of the windows.
+The first argument of *update* is a value of the *Op* enumeration defined in the *updates* module, that specifies which update operation to perform.
+The remaining arguments are keyword arguments that provide the parameters of the update.

 **frame.py** does not require any particular application program to be present (it does not import *ed*, *edsel*, or any others), so it can act as a display server to any application (or several).
 In fact,